Frank Mitloehner Weighs in on Measuring Methane in Carbon Brief Article

 The article focuses on GWP*, or global warming potential star, a relatively new metric designed to better reflect how short-lived greenhouse gases like methane warm the planet.
 Unlike carbon dioxide, which can linger in the atmosphere for centuries, methane breaks down after about 12 years.
 GWP* accounts for that decay, distinguishing between increasing and stable methane emissions — a difference that traditional 100-year calculations often miss.

-Dr. Mitloehner, who is Director of the UC Davis CLEAR Center, has long championed the use of GWP* in climate accounting.
-He argues it gives a more accurate picture of livestock’s contribution to warming by recognizing that methane from cattle — known as biogenic methane — is part of a natural carbon cycle, not a one-way addition of new carbon like fossil fuels.
+Dr. Mitloehner, who is Director of the UC Davis CLEAR Center, has supported the advantages of GWP* in climate accounting, while acknowledging it’s not a silver bullet.
+He argues it gives a more accurate picture of livestock’s contribution to warming by recognizing that methane from cattle is naturally broken down in the atmosphere after 12 years.
+But, for that 12 years the methane is warming the atmosphere it is a concern, regardless of where it comes from.

 “It’s an urban myth that biogenic methane isn’t a concern,” he told Carbon Brief.

-Dr. Mitloehner’s research has shown that if livestock methane declines by roughly 0.3% a year — about 10% per generation — it causes no additional warming.
-That finding has bolstered claims that sectors like California’s dairy industry could reach “climate neutrality” within the next decade.
+Research from Oxford University has shown that if livestock methane declines by roughly 0.3% a year — about 10% per generation — it causes no additional warming.
+That finding has bolstered research that from Dr. Mitloehner’s lab that shows sectors like California’s dairy industry could reach “climate neutrality” within the next decade.

-Not everyone agrees.
+Not everyone is on the same page when it comes to GWP*.
 Several climate scientists told Carbon Brief that while GWP* may be scientifically valid for measuring temperature changes, it risks confusing policymakers and the public.
 Critics argue it could allow agricultural emitters to appear climate-neutral even while maintaining significant methane output.

 Some have said that “GWP* can easily be used as a ‘get-out-of-jail-free’ card.